group-butler/GroupButler/README.md

 ##Final

-I hate when I break a plugin main function witha return.
+I hate when I break a plugin main function with a return.
 I have to change all, one day or another